 What are the different types of affidavits?

-Common types of affidavits include the General Affidavit, Affidavit of Support, and Financial Affidavit, each catering to specific legal and administrative needs.
-They demonstrate the flexibility of affidavits in handling diverse legal and procedural requirements.
+Common types of affidavits include the General Affidavit, the Affidavit of Support, and the Financial Affidavit.
+Each caters to specific legal and administrative needs, demonstrating the flexibility of affidavits in handling diverse legal and procedural requirements.

 How are affidavits used in family law?